 Don't rely on alcohol, smoking and caffeine as your ways of coping.

-In the long term, these crutches won't solve your problems.
+They might provide temporary relief, but in the long term, these crutches won't solve your problems.
 They'll just create new ones.

 Help other people